-- 1. Non-settlement areas are identified on Schedule 1.
-For the purposes of this Plan, these lands are identified as not being available for urban development and are not included in determining the City's achievement of the greenfield area density targets. - ITEM 10: The purpose of 'ITEM 10' is to add a new Section 3.5 Urban-Rural Interface: Planning Coordination.
+1. Non-settlement areas are identified on Schedule 1.
+For the purposes of this Plan, these lands are identified as not being available for urban development and are not included in determining the City's achievement of the greenfield area density targets.